 Get Covered While You Are Young and Healthy

 Life insurance premiums increase with age, and health conditions that develop later can make cover more expensive or harder to obtain.
 Taking out a policy in your 20s or 30s locks in lower premiums and guaranteed insurability.
-Many policies include a future insurability benefit, allowing you to increase cover at life events without new medical underwriting.
+Many policies include a future insurability benefit, allowing you to increase cover at life events like buying a home or having children without new medical underwriting.

 4